 How does one squeeze forty five years of history into a paragraph?
 Nader Bou Antoun and Jean Paul Bou Antoun’s restaurant adventure began in the early phases of ethnic tensions of Lebanon in 1970.
 Jean Paul’s focus was not on the battlefield but in the kitchen mastering his culinary craft while Nader passionately pursued mastery of management and hospitality.

 Their early success and struggles led them to expand in 1980 and introduce the Lebanese culinary experience to the world in Paris.
 Building into a multiple location Parisian operation naturally led to further expansion in London in 2000 and what Nader calls his three gems; Hobart Place in Belgravia, Curzon street in Mayfair and the neighbourhood delicatessen in Knightsbridge are Nader’s pride and joy.
-He will be celebrating fifteen years in London in 2015.
+Celebrating 20 years in 2019

 The baton of leadership is now shared with his two sons Majed and Hani while his wonderful wife and matriarch Jocelyne keeps the financial machinery in perfect working order.
 Even his daughter Nada, who is a successful interior designer gets involved by overseeing design and marketing initiatives.